lancehsimmons/Roast/README.md

 ## Roast

-A full-stack home coffee roasting log app.
+A full-stack home coffee roasting journal.
 Built with Ruby on Rails and React.

 Roast aims to provide a dynamic, precise, and robust log for home coffee roasting.
 Perfecting roasts on your favorite beans is a laborious process.
 I've created Roast to give home-roasters the tools they need to achieve the ideal bean.